angelikatyborska/angelika.me/_posts/2024-11-11-dependencies-vs-dev-dependencies-javascript-apps.md

 ### A. Nihilistic approach

 **It doesn't matter**.
 Define everything as a regular dependency and be done with it.
 Or define everything as a dev dependency and always include `--include=dev` in your `npm install` command.
-It's all fine.
+You will end up installing your test framework to do a production deployment, but who cares?
 As an app author, not a library author, you're not going to inconvenience any third-parties with this choice.

 Just make sure to set `NODE_ENV=production` for production builds / running in production, that matters (depending on your framework).